DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

     </tbody>
 </table>

-This example shows retrieving of the range of selected cells:
+This example shows how to get the range of selected cells:

 ~~~jsx {15}
 const grid = new dhx.Grid("grid_container", {